 Canaveral National Seashore, both in Titusville and New Smyrna Beach

-- 2022 sea-turtle walks will be offered on Thursday, Friday and Saturday nights in both districts of the national seashore
+- Sea-turtle walks are offered every week on Friday and Saturday in both districts of the national seashore in June and July.

 - $14 per person; children 15 and under are free.
 No children under age 8.
 Walks can go until midnight.
 Those with National Park Services passes for seniors or the disabled pay half price.